Do Your Fingers Contract Involuntarily? You Might Have Dupuytren's Contracture

 What Causes Palm Tissue to Thicken?

-Unfortunately, doctors aren't quite sure what causes Dupuytren's contracture, but some
+Unfortunately, doctors aren't quite sure what causes Dupuytren's contracture, but some studies

 have shown that it can be prevalent in people whose occupations involve a lot of manual labor, such as the construction industry.